What is Intestinal Gas?

 The main components of food that can trigger the release of intestinal gas are:

-This sugar is found in some fruits and vegetables, as well as many processed foods in the form of high fructose corn syrup.
-It is estimated that approximately 15% to 25% of the population have difficulty digesting and absorbing fructose, a condition called fructose malabsorption.
-However, eating too many fructose-containing foods too close to each other can result in intestinal gas excessive even in people who do not have fructose malabsorption.
+This sugar is found in some fruits and vegetables and many processed foods in the form of high fructose corn syrup.
+Approximately 15% to 25% of the population is estimated to have difficulty digesting and absorbing fructose, a condition called fructose malabsorption.

 The large amount of this sugar in beans contributes to their well-earned reputation as gas.
 Raffinose is also found in vegetables like cabbage and Brussels sprouts.